 This helped turn Comic Girls into something worth checking out.
 That is why I made it a point to list what not to expect out of this show.
 I wouldn’t want you to get disappointed over something that was never promised and miss out on what was actually going on.

 To reiterate, this series had the qualities that make for a fun slice-of-life anime.
-If you have been following LofZOdyssey Anime Reviews for a while, you know that these types of series don’t have much of a story to rely on.
+If you have been following Anime Hajime for a while, you know that these types of series don’t have much of a story to rely on.
 There are not many complications or obstacles that threaten to derail everything.
 And if we are assuming you have been following this site, you also know precisely what these type of shows need to rely on to remain engaging.